Charl-AI/MNIST-in-every-framework/README.md

 ## Running

 Each mini-project has its own README, describing how to properly do training, inference, visualisation, and submission of results.
+Generally, this project tries to use notebooks in place of `main.py` files to enable easy visualisation of results.